SeanMcElroy97/SurveySQAProject/documentation/UnitTestingAndTestDrivenDevelopment.md

 This is the process of

-1. Create test for functionality
+1. Create test for functionality.
-2. Run it to ensure it fails (Red)
+2. Run it to ensure it fails (Red).
 3. Make adjustments to code.
-(Refactoring)
 4. Run test again.
-5. Repeat 3 & 4 until tests pass
+5. Repeat 3 & 4 until tests pass (Green).
-6. May Refactor code without changing behaviour
+6. May Refactor code without changing behaviour (Refactoring).

 The reason you want to make test fail first is to ensure your change of code is making the test pass.